 Assuming the assessment deems it suitable, a formal offer of a place is sent to parents along with the Parent’s Contract.
 Should they choose to take up the offer, parents respond by accepting the place in writing, completing the joining instructions and paying a non-refundable deposit (100% of one term’s fees).
 The first term’s fees are due on the first day of term.

 Step 6 – visa application

-Pupils from outside the European Economic Area will require a Tier 4 visa prior to entering the UK and studying at the school.
+Pupils from outside the UK will require a visa prior to entering the UK and studying at the school.
 St Edmund’s is recognised by the UK Border Agency as a Highly Trusted Sponsor and can issue a Confirmation of Acceptance of Studies (CAS) to those pupils who are offered an unconditional place.
-Applications for a Tier 4 visa can be made at any British Embassy or High Commission.
-For those pupils who are already in the UK and wish to study at St Edmund’s, a Tier 4 application can be made in the country (either in person or by post).
+Applications for a visa can be made at any British Embassy or High Commission.
+For those pupils who are already in the UK and wish to study at St Edmund’s, an application can be made in the country (either in person or by post).

 As St Edmund’s has Highly Trusted Status, we can accept in-country applications whilst the application for a visa is pending with the UK Border Agency.
 Obtaining the CAS from the school is only one part of the visa application process, however.
 Pupils seeking a visa should ensure that they are aware of the visa requirements and are able to demonstrate that they have the required supporting documentation available for the school to see before the CAS is issued.
 There is a visa administration fee of £50.00.